carbon-language/carbon-lang/docs/design/classes.md

 ### Data members have an order

 The data members of a class, or _fields_, have an order that matches the order they are declared in.
-This affects the layout of those fields in memory, and the order that the fields are destroyed when a value goes out of scope or is deallocated.
+This determines the order of those fields in memory, and the order that the fields are destroyed when a value goes out of scope or is deallocated.